- Three additions to the FTSE China A50 Index

-- Five additions to the FTSE China 50 Index
+- One addition to the FTSE China 50 Index

-FTSE Russell, the global index provider, has today announced the results of the FTSE China Index Series quarterly review.
-Aier Eye Hospital Group, BYD and Luzhou Laojiao will be added to the FTSE China A50 Index.
-As a result, China United Network Communications, Chongqing Zhifei Biological Products and Poly Developments and Holdings will be deleted from the index.
+FTSE Russell, a leading global index provider, has today announced the results of the FTSE China Index Series quarterly review for December 2021.
+EVE Energy (A), Haier Smart Home (A) and Zhangzhou Pientzehuang Pharmaceutical (A) will be added to the FTSE China A50 Index.
+Simultaneously, Anhui Conch Cement (A), Midea Group (A) and Sany Heavy Industry (A) will be deleted from the index.

-The FTSE China A50 Index represents the 50 largest A-Share companies in China and is tracked by both domestic investors and internationally through a range of QFII investment portfolios.
+The FTSE China A50 Index represents the 50 largest A-Share companies in China and is tracked by both domestic investors and internationally through a range of QFII/Stock Connect investment portfolios.

-The FTSE China 50 Index is a tradable index which captures the largest investable Chinese stocks (H Shares, P Chips and Red Chips) listed on the Hong Kong Exchange.
+The FTSE China 50 Index is a tradable index which captures the largest and most liquid Chinese stocks (H Shares, P Chips and Red Chips) listed on the Hong Kong Stock Exchange.

-Several changes were also made to other indexes in the comprehensive FTSE China Index Series which consists of over 260 indexes covering A Shares, B Shares, H Shares, Red Chips, P Chips, Hong Kong stocks and Bonds.
+Several changes were also made to other indices in the comprehensive FTSE China Index Series which consists of over 260 indices covering A Shares, B Shares, H Shares, Red Chips and P Chips.
 Full details of all inclusions and exclusions for the FTSE China Index Series can be obtained here.

 More information about the FTSE China Index Series including index rules governing the series is available at https://www.ftserussell.com/products/indices/china